Speak Now: Writing and lyrics

-Romantic optimism is another major theme of the album.
+Romantic optimism is another theme of the album.
 The opening track "Mine" is about Swift's hope of attaining happiness despite her tendency to "run from love" to avoid heartbreak.
 It was the first song she included on the track list because it represents her then-new perspective of romance.
-Swift had written "Sparks Fly"—a song about dangerous hints of love at first sight—before she released her 2006 self-titled debut album.
+Swift had written "Sparks Fly"—a song about dangerous hints of love at first sight—before she released her 2006 debut album, Taylor Swift.
 She re-recorded the song for Speak Now after she received fan request to release it at the 2010 CMA Music Festival.
 "Enchanted" describes the aftermath of an encounter with a special person without knowing whether the infatuation would be reciprocated.
 "Haunted" is about romantic obsession and "Last Kiss" explores the lingering feelings after a breakup.
 On "Long Live", Swift expresses gratitude to her fans and bandmates.
 The lyrics of "Enchanted" and "Long Live" incorporate high-school-prom and fairy-tale imagery that recalls the youthful optimism of Fearless.

-Besides love and romance, Swift wrote about self-perception; "Never Grow Up" is a contemplation of her childhood, adulthood, and future.
+Besides love and romance, Swift wrote about self-perception.
+"Never Grow Up" is a contemplation of her childhood, adulthood, and future.
 The self-aware "Mean", in which Swift sings about facing a man who had tried to take her down, was inspired by her detractors.
-Because of her confessional songwriting, the media became invested in Swift's personal life, believing each song is about a real person; an ex-lover, a friend, or an enemy.
+Because of her confessional songwriting, the media became invested in Swift's personal life and believed each song is about a real person: an ex-lover, a friend, or an enemy.
 Although Swift was interested to hear the response from the people to whom she dedicated the songs, she did not publicly name them and believed they would realize this themselves.
 She did reveal that Kanye West, who interrupted Swift's acceptance speech at the 2009 MTV Video Music Awards, was the subject of "Innocent".
 In the track, Swift sings about forgiving a man who wronged her; according to Esquire, the track can be interpreted as "a simple lament of a lost love, or a former friend being forgiven".
-Swift wrote the title track after hearing a friend's ex-boyfriend was marrying another woman; in the lyrics, the protagonist crashes the ex-boyfriend's wedding and tries to halt it.